rsapkf/42/docs/notes/misc/quotes.md

 > The best way to get the right answer on the Internet is not to ask a question; it's to post the wrong answer. [[Cunnigham's Law](https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22)]

+### Aaron Swartz

+> Think deeply about things.
+Don’t just go along because that’s the way things are or that’s what your friends say.
+Consider the effects, consider the alternatives, but most importantly, just think.

 ### Erik Naggum

 > Life is hard, and then you die.